AGenius/XeroAuth2API/README.md

 ### Limitations
 Presently the project is being worked on so dont expect it to work perfectly.
-The API only handlesexposes parts of the Xero AccountApi but more will follow
+The API currently exposes most parts of the Xero AccountApi but more will follow

 ### Create a Xero App first
 Follow these steps to create your Xero app to allow access to your Xero tenant(s)